nilcons/ghc-musl/README.md

 ## Use case: distribution of nc-indicators
 [See README.nc-indicators.md](README.nc-indicators.md)

-## Use case: full fledged Hackage LTS Docker playground
+## Use case: full fledged LTS Haskell Docker playground

 If you don't have anything to productionalize, you can also use the `nilcons/ghc-musl:latest` image just to play around with Haskell